PrincetonUniversity/jobstats/docs/index.md

 The main advantages of Jobstats are:

+- no action is required by the user
 - utilization and memory usage for each allocated GPU
 - automatically cancel jobs with 0% GPU utilization
 - accurate CPU memory usage for jobs of any size